 Players take turns to lead the first trick instead of starting with whoever has the smallest Clubs.

 The first trick can be led with any card.
-If disabled, the first trick must be led with smallest Clubs.
+If disabled, the first trick must be led with the smallest Club card.

 The full deck is used always and the leftover cards are set aside which form the kitty.
 The first player to pick up a penalty card is forced to pick up all of the kitty's cards as part of that trick.
 In a 4 player game, each player receives 12 cards and the remaining 4 cards form the kitty.

 Must Play The Queen

-The holder of the Queen of Spades must play the queen when able.
+The holder of the Queen of Spades must play the card when able.